Euphorbiaceae - Spurges

 Jatropha dioica Sessé 1794 (Dragon's blood, Leatherstem)

-These xerophytic low shrubs are growing on limestone South of Shafter, Texas.
+These xerophytic low succulent shrubs are growing on limestone South of Shafter, Texas.
 Roots are orange rhizomes, spreading by stolons to form colonies a few feet in diameter.
 The infrequently-branching, rubbery stems bear clusters of narrow leaves on short spurs.
 When damaged, the stems exude a clear sap, turning blood-red and which has been used as a red dye.
 The quarter-inch flowers are pale pink bells clustered at the ends of the stems.

 Very tolerant of heat and moderate frost.
 Native to Texas into Mexico, as far South as Oaxaca.